What is customer support?

 The difference between customer support and customer service

 There is a lot of overlap between customer support and customer service.
 Both play an essential role in the customer experience.
 Both depend on reliable communication.
 Both have an impact on customer retention and customer loyalty.
-But customer service and customer support are not actually the same thing.
+But customer service and support are not the same.

 Customer service

-Customer experience is not a one-and-done task; it begins with the first contact between your business and a prospective lead, and continues throughout the entirety of the customer relationship—through purchase and beyond.
+Customer experience is not a one-and-done task; it begins with the first contact between your business and a prospective lead and continues throughout the entirety of the customer relationship—even beyond the finalization of a purchase.

 Customer support

-If you think of customer service as an umbrella covering the full range of customer-facing services, then customer support is a subset that sits under this umbrella.
-It also plays a role in meeting customer expectations and promoting a positive customer experience, but it is focused on providing solutions to problems.
+If you think of customer service as an umbrella covering the full range of customer-facing tasks, then customer support is a subset that sits under this umbrella.
+It also plays a role in meeting customer expectations and promoting a positive customer experience, but it is most focused on providing solutions to customer problems.

 Customer support is more short-term than customer service, with clearly defined beginnings and endings.
-Generally, a customer will experience a problem that they are unable to solve.
-They will reach out through an available support channel in the hopes of finding a solution.
+Generally, the customer support process begins when a customer experiences a problem that they are unable to solve.
+They reach out to the business through an available support channel in the hopes of finding a solution.
 Either with the help of a support agent or through self-service support resources, the customer finds a solution to their problem, effectively bringing the customer-support relationship to a close—until the next time they need assistance.

 Key features of customer support